Martin Luther King Bridge (St. Louis): History

-On October 12, 2009, the bridge was closed in order to reduce the old four-lane configuration down to three wider lanes, install a waterproofing membrane over the bridge surface Martin Luther King Bridge To Reopen Early After Repairs - KTVI, and to install a concrete barrier to separate eastbound traffic from westbound.
+On October 12, 2009, the bridge was closed in order to reduce the old four-lane configuration down to three wider lanes, install a waterproofing membrane over the bridge surface, and to install a concrete barrier to separate eastbound traffic from westbound.
 Over the previous six years, there had been 38 serious accidents, including several involving fatalities.
 The $1.4 million project was aimed at eliminating these head-on collisions in the future.
 The bridge re-opened on October 21, 2009.

 After the new Stan Musial Veterans Memorial Bridge opened in February 2014 across the river, daily traffic volume on the King bridge had decreased by 40% by April 2014 to 12,700 daily.
 This was one of the goals of construction of the new bridge: to distribute traffic more widely among the bridges and associated roadways, improving traffic patterns.

 In October 2018, the bridge was closed to all traffic to allow an extensive rehabilitation project to take place.
 Among other things, this project would replace the deck surface and put a fresh coat of pavement on the roadway, as well as replacing the extensively deteriorated eastern approach spans, and repainting the entire bridge.
 The bridge was originally expected to reopen to traffic in January 2019.
 However, due to flooding, the date of reopening was pushed to summer of 2020.
 The bridge eventually reopened on August 19, 2020.